niminp/cs602_shopping_cart/README.md

 8) Configure Web server or use "php artisan serve" to start a development server to view the app on your browser.
 9) Connect to the Web Application on your browser
 10) Enjoy shopping

+Running the migration on step 7 will prepopulate some products that customers can order.
+It will also create the below user accouts for use.

+Username: admin@bu.edu
+Password: password
+Role: Admin

+Username: customer@bu.edu
+Password: password
+Role: Customer

+Username: customer2@bu.edu
+Password: password
+Role: Customer